Cartman-Digital/www.cartman.fi/README.md

 - Optionally change the value of "Editor: Quick Suggestions" to enable quick suggestions on strings

 Known issues:
-- using nesting in css files causes vscode to complain about nesting.
+- using nesting in css files causes vscode to fail it's validation checks.
+This functionality relies on tailwincss/nesting component.
+Syntax is valid by that component but it's not supported by linter.
 Under investigation